 Is it worth paying for the Aspire Lounge At Heathrow?

-At an on-the-door cost of £40 GBP per person, I am not convinced for myself and my family.
-We had a tea and a salad with a couple of rolls, but what we ate would have come to under £10 GBP each at the sandwich shops like Pret a Manger at Heathrow.
-I can see that if you intend to make use of the alcoholic drinks along with the food that you could justify the price, but for me, as Heathrow T5 is such an impressive terminal, I am equally happy trying one of their restaurants pre-flight.
+I am not convinced for myself and my family at an on-the-door cost of £40 GBP per person.
+We had tea and a salad with a couple of rolls, but what we ate would have come to under £10 GBP each at the sandwich shops like Pret a Manger at Heathrow.
+I can see that if you intend to make use of the alcoholic drinks along with the food, you could justify the price, but for me, as Heathrow T5 is such an impressive terminal, I am equally happy trying one of their restaurants pre-flight.

 If you have a Priority Pass, then the lounge becomes cheaper or is free, in which case it is worth a try.

 It is also worth noting that there are showers and a Spa in the lounge, which you can use for an additional fee, but there are no toilets in the Lounge, and you must exit the lounge to use the facilities shared by the rest of the airport.